StarboundGames/Side-Scrolling-Adventure-Game/README.md

-Tile.Game
+Top-Down-RPG
 This is a work in progress so it is unfinished.
 Work on this game is frequent so expect updates.
-The game does not have a story yet and isn't even functional yet.
-I will put up a playable version on June, 15, 2017 (This date is subject to change)
+I will put up a playable version on Febuary, 21, 2018 (This date is subject to change) Due to every member of the team working on this game beining in High School we do not always have enough time to get any work done for the game.